chopraanjali/chopraanjali/README.md

   - playing string instruments (Ukulele and Sitar)

 What I don't enjoy doing but I'm quite good at:
-  - synthesizing bulk information in a condensed form
+  - synthesizing and making sense of bulk information
   - data analysis and visualisation
   - writing technical documentation
   - public speaking